Prophylactic Cranial Irradiation (PCI)

 Radiotherapy treatment

 A course of treatment may last from 1 to 2 weeks.
-At each treatment session, you will wear the mask and the radiographers will position you on the treatment couch in the same position that you were lying during your CT scan.
+At each treatment session, you will wear the mask.
+The radiographers will position you on the treatment couch in the same position that you were lying during your CT scan.

 It is important for you to stay relaxed and still but breathe normally.
 The radiographers will leave the room to switch on the machine.
 You will only be alone for a few moments at a time.
-The radiographers will be watching you on a closed circuit TV monitor.
-If you urgently need the radiographers you can raise your hand to alert them and they can stop the treatment machine and be with you in seconds.
+The radiographers will be watching you on a closed-circuit TV monitor.
+If you urgently need the radiographers, you can raise your hand to alert them and they will stop the treatment machine and be with you in seconds.

 Possible side effects